 - Inner Sydney: Inner Sydney Empowered Communities (ISEC)

 - Goulburn Murray: Kaiela Institute, with the Community Cabinet Algabonyah

 Another region, Lower River Murray: Ngarrindjeri Regional Authority, has been approved as an additional Empowered Communities region and is awaiting funding approval.

 Across the regions, around 50 ‘opt-in organisations’ are committed to designing and implementing reform at the local level.

 Empowered Communities emerged from an Indigenous leaders’ conference on the Central Coast in 2013.
-At the conference, Jawun Patron Noel Pearson invited leaders from the regions in the Jawun network to discuss their shared priorities and ideas.
-As the result, the leaders cemented their resolve to work together on two levels: as an interface with government and sharing best practice examples from their regions.
+At that conference, Jawun Patron Noel Pearson invited leaders from the regions in the Jawun network to discuss their shared priorities and ideas.
+As a result, the leaders cemented their resolve to work together on two levels: as an interface with government and to share best practice examples from their regions.
 Since the 2013 conference, Jawun corporate and government secondees, as well as senior business leaders from Jawun’s corporate partners, have provided strategic business advice and expertise to support Empowered Communities.

 The strength of Empowered Communities is the collaboration; it has its own legacy of empowerment that will live on way beyond any formal process.

 To find out more about Empowered Communities, visit: empoweredcommunities.org.au